jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 ---
-title: Timeseries 1
+title: Syllabus
 ---

-# Syllabus
+# Timeseries 1
-## Timeseries 1
+## Syllabus

 This course will focus on topics drawn from digital signal processing and other domains.

-Different representations of Time in informatics
+### Introduction: different representations of Time in informatics data
-1. Timescales
+1. Timescales - 1 kHz to annual
     1. ECG
     1. Annual
-1. Regular vs. irregular sampling
+1. Explicit vs. implicit representations of time
 1. Time to event: censored data and survival analysis
 1. Course focus: signals in which time is represented implicitly and sampled regularly, "high frequency" in statistics nomenclature

-Equivalence of time domain and frequency domain representations of signals
+### Equivalence of time domain and frequency domain representations of signals
 1. Cauchy-Schwartz inequality
 1. Estimating energy
 1. Transformation matrices